numbas/editor-docs/source/jme-reference.rst

     **Example**:
         * ``[0,1,2,3,4,5][1..3]`` → ``[1,2]``

-.. function:: x in collection
+.. jme:function:: x in collection

     Is element ``x`` in the list, set or range ``collection``?